Speaker

 Kraków, Poland

 I am Adam Furmanek, and I am a professional software engineer with over a decade of experience.
 In my career, I worked with all layers of the software engineering and multiple types of applications, including logistics, e-commerce, machine learning, data analysis, and database management.
 I am always interested in digging deeper, exploring machine code, and going through implementation details to better understand the internals of the technologies I use every day.
-That's why I like debugging, decompiling and disassembling the code to understand memory models, concurrency problems and other details hidden deeply inside.
+That's why I like debugging, decompiling and disassembling the code to understand memory models, concurrency problems and other details hidden deep inside.
 In my free time, I play ping-pong, watch Woody Allen's movies and blog stuff at http://blog.adamfurmanek.pl

 Awards